 Briefing Paper includes information on the following:

 Generally parties in government perform poorly at by-elections while opposition parties have the chance to make gains.
-In the 2010-15 Parliament the Conservative party lost three of the four by-elections in seats it previously held.
-There have been eight by-elections since the new parliament was elected in 2015
+There have been no by-elections since the new parliament was elected in 2017.

 There were by-elections in Northern Ireland in six of the last nineteen Parliaments (detailed statistics are available in the Table 14a and 14b (p.
 38) in the Briefing Paper)